 DNS, which stands for Domain Name System, is used as the medium to translate domain names to their respective IP addresses when a client initiates a request query.
-DNS stores the database of all the domain names and their IP addresses which are registered on the network.
+DNS stores the database of all the domain names and their IP addresses registered on the network.

-It can be thought of as an attendance register for various websites present over the internet.
+It can be thought of as an attendance register for various websites present across the internet.
 In the case of DNS, it maintains the database of all the websites Domain Names and their IP (Internet Protocol) addresses that are operational all over the world.